 What about Group classes?
 About Music Adventures

-Music Adventures Groups are kids' music group classes that use the relevant elements of EMA and consist of a few kids within a reasonable age range.
-Music Adventures Groups focus on playing different instruments and engaging in music as a group and can sometimes create organic opportunities for communication, joint attention, and peer socialization.
+Music Adventures Groups are kids' music group classes that use the relevant elements of Early Music Awareness (EMA) and consist of a few kids within a reasonable age range.
+Music Adventures Groups focus on playing different instruments, singing if applicable, and engaging in music as a group and can sometimes create organic opportunities for communication, joint attention, and peer socialization.

 When students are well regulated and need less support, we are able to provide age-appropriate group class opportunities that organically help develop social engagement skills.
-Some clients are offered the option to participate in Early Music Awareness (EMA) classes, and others who are less regulated or need more support may be asked to meet at least once with a music therapist who can help determine the best way to group them with other children that share similar support needs.
+Some clients are offered the option to participate in inclusive Early Music Awareness (EMA) classes, and others who are less regulated or need more support may be asked to meet at least once with a music therapist who can help determine the best way to group them with other children that share similar support needs.

 Autism GraphicWho can benefit from Music Therapy?